tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

 {% include random_ad2.html %}

-We could also format this with line breaks to make it more readable:
+The request could also be formatted with line breaks to make it more readable:

 ```bash
 curl -i \